-30.4 -AskipUses and -AonlyUses command-line options
+32.4 -AskipUses and -AonlyUses command-line options

 You can suppress all errors and warnings at all uses of a given class, or suppress all errors and warnings except those at uses of a given class.
-(The class itself is still type-checked, unless you also use the -AskipDefs or -AonlyDefs command-line option, see 30.5).
+(The class itself is still type-checked, unless you also use the -AskipDefs or -AonlyDefs command-line option, see 32.5).
+You can also use these options to affect entire packages or directories/folders.